garciart/network-automation/README.md

 ## Setting up the environment

-In order for your code to interact with the switch, you will need to connect your host computer with the virtual device in GNS3.
+In order for your code to interact with the switch, you will need to connect your host computer with virtual devices in GNS3.
 To do this in Windows, you will need to create a Loopback interface.
 To do this in Linux, you will need to create a TUN/TAP interface.

 Before we start, here's the subnet info for the network: